ETS-Android1/Expy/README.md

 **Expy allows you to keep track of the expiration dates of the products you're using to ensure the effective use of the products.** The main features of this Android application are recording the expiration date of foods or other products, getting periodic alert notifications, and accessing quick monitoring from a widget.
 Other features include one-step login using Google, storing and synchronizing your records across devices, support for two languages (Indonesian and English), and a random profile picture.

 Expy was developed with the team as a capstone project for the Mobile Application Programming 2 course.
-The development process went through 4 stages, namely analysis, planning, implementation, and testing.
+The development process went through 4 stages, namely planning, design, implementation, and testing.

 ## Download
 Check out the [release page](https://github.com/ariefzuhri/Expy/releases) and download the latest apk.